armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

 passing) but are available as either high-qulaity filmed performances or (in my opinion) excellent movie adaptations of their live counterparts.

-The links are to IMDb, but I recommend using [JustWatch](https://justwatch.com) to check which streaming service(s) carry each title.

 * [Gypsy](https://www.imdb.com/title/tt5375206) (1959), music by Jule
 Styne, lyrics by Stephen Sondheim, book by Arthur Laurents.
 A filmed